Version Monitoring

 port: metrics-port

-With this configuration the CAP Operator will create a ServiceMonitor which targets the workload Service.
-The scrapeConfig.port should match the name of one of the ports specified on the workload.
+With this configuration, CAP Operator creates a ServiceMonitor targeting the workload service.
+The scrapeConfig.port must match the name of one of the ports specified on the workload.

 Evaluating CAPApplicationVersions for cleanup

-At specified intervals (dictated by controller environment variable METRICS_EVAL_INTERVAL), the CAP Operator selects versions which are candidates for evaluation.
+At specified intervals (controlled by the controller environment variable METRICS_EVAL_INTERVAL), CAP Operator selects versions as candidates for evaluation.

-• Only versions for CAPApplications where annotation sme.sap.com/enable-cleanup-monitoring is set are considered.
+• Only versions for CAPApplications with the annotation sme.sap.com/enable-cleanup-monitoring are considered.

-• All versions (spec.version) higher than the highest version with Ready status are not considered for evaluation.
-If there is no version with status Ready, no versions are considered.
+• Versions with a spec.version higher than the highest Ready version are excluded from evaluation.
+If no version has Ready status, no versions are evaluated.

-• All versions linked to a CAPTenant are excluded from evaluation.
-This includes versions where the following fields of a CAPTenant point to the version:
+• Versions linked to a CAPTenant are excluded.
+This includes versions referenced by the following CAPTenant fields:

-• spec.version - the version to which a tenant is upgrading.
+• spec.version — the version a tenant is upgrading to.

-Workloads from the identified versions are then evaluated based on the defined deletionRules.
+Workloads from the identified versions are then evaluated against their deletionRules.
 Workloads without deletionRules are automatically eligible for cleanup.
-All workloads (with type deployment) of a version must satisfy the evaluation criteria for the version to be deleted.
+All deployment workloads of a version must satisfy the evaluation criteria for the version to be deleted.